-39. Logistics management
+Logistics management

-The accounting officer must establish and implement an effective system of logistics management, which must include -

-- (a) the monitoring of spending patterns on types or classes of goods and services incorporating, where practical, in coding of items to ensure that each item has a unique number; - (b) The setting of inventory levels that includes minimum and maximum levels and lead times wherever goods are placed in stock; - (c) The placing of manual or electronic orders for all acquisitions other than those from petty cash; - (d) before payment is approved, certification by the responsible officer that the goods and services are received or rendered on time and is in accordance with the order, the general conditions of contract and specifications where applicable and that the price charged is as quoted in terms of a contract; - (e) Appropriate standards of internal control and warehouse management to ensure that goods placed in stores are secure and only used for the purpose for which they were purchased. - (f) Regular checking to ensure that all assets including official vehicles are properly managed, appropriately maintained and only used for official purposes; and

-(g) Monitoring and review of the supply vendor performance to ensure compliance with specifications and contract conditions for particular goods or services.
+- 40. The accounting officer must establish and implement an effective system of logistics management, which must include - (a) the monitoring of spending patterns on types or classes of goods and services incorporating, where practical, the coding of items to ensure that each item has a unique number; - (b) the setting of inventory levels that includes minimum and maximum levels and lead times wherever goods are placed in stock: - (c) the placing of manual or electronic orders for all acquisitions other than those from petty cash; - (d) before payment is approved, certification by the responsible officer that the goods and services are received or rendered on time and is in accordance with the order, the general conditions of contract and specifications where applicable and that the price charged is as quoted in terms of a contract; - (e) appropriate standards of internal control and warehouse management to ensure that goods placed in stores are secure and only used for the purpose for which they were purchased; - (f) regular checking to ensure that all assets including official vehicles are properly managed, appropriately maintained and only used for official purposes; and - (g) monitoring and review of the supply vendor performance to ensure compliance with specifications and contract conditions for particular goods or services.

-40. Disposal management
+Disposal management

-- (40.1) The criteria for the disposal or letting of assets, including unserviceable, redundant or obsolete assets, subject to sections 14 and 90 of the Act, are as follows: - (40.2) Assets may be disposed of by - (i) transferring the asset to another organ of state in terms of a provision of the Act enabling the transfer of assets; - (ii) transferring the asset to another organ of state at market related value or, when appropriate, free of charge; - (iii) selling the asset; or - (iv) Destroying the asset. - (40.3) The accounting officer must ensure that - - (a) Immovable property is sold only at market related prices except when the public interest or the plight of the poor demands otherwise; - (b) movable assets are sold either by way of written price quotations, a competitive bidding process, auction or at market related prices, whichever is the most advantageous; - (c) Firearms are not sold or donated to any person or institution within or outside the Republic unless approved by the National Conventional Arms Control Committee; - (d) Immovable property is let at market related rates except when the public interest or the plight of the poor demands otherwise; - (e) All fees, charges, rates, tariffs, scales of fees or other charges relating to the letting of immovable property are annually reviewed; - (f) Where assets are traded in for other assets, the highest possible trade-in price is negotiated; and - (g) In the case of the free disposal of computer equipment, the provincial department of education is first approached to indicate within 30 days whether any of the local schools are interested in the equipment.
+- 41. (1) The criteria for the disposal or letting of assets, including unserviceable, redundant or obsolete assets, subject to sections 14 and 90 of the Act, are as follows: - (2) Assets may be disposed of by - transferring the asset to another organ of state in terms of a provision of the Act enabling the transfer of assets; - (ii) transferring the asset to another organ of state at market related value or, when appropriate, free of charge; - (iii) selling the asset; or - (iv) destroying the asset. - (3) The accounting officer must ensure that - immovable property is dispose of only at market related prices and in line with the policy on properties except when the public interest or the plight of the poor demands otherwise; - (b) movable assets are sold either by way of written price quotations, a competitive bidding process, auction or at market related prices, whichever is the most advantageous; - (c) firearms are not sold or donated to any person or institution within or outside the Republic unless approved by the National Conventional Arms Control Committee; - (d) immovable property is let at market related rates except when the public interest or the plight of the poor demands otherwise; - (e) all fees, charges, rates, tariffs, scales of fees or other charges relating to the letting of immovable property are annually reviewed;

+- (f) where assets are traded in for other assets, the highest possible trade-in price is negotiated; and - (g) in the case of the free disposal of computer equipment, the provincial department of education is first approached to indicate within 30 days whether any of the local schools are interested in the equipment.

-41. Risk management
+Risk management

-- (41.1) The criteria for the identification, consideration and avoidance of potential risks in the supply chain management system, are as follows: - (41.2) Risk management must include - - (a) The identification of risks on a case-by-case basis; - (b) The allocation of risks to the party best suited to manage such risks; - (c) Acceptance of the cost of the risk where the cost of transferring the risk is greater than that of retaining it; - (d) The management of risks in a pro-active manner and the provision of adequate cover for residual risks; and - (e) The assignment of relative risks to the contracting parties through clear and unambiguous contract documentation.
+- 42. (1) Risk management must include - (a) the identification of risks on a case-by-case basis; - (b) the allocation of risks to the party best suited to manage such risks: - (c) acceptance of the cost of the risk where the cost of transferring the risk is greater than that of retaining it; - (d) the management of risks in a pro-active manner and the provision of adequate cover for residual risks; and - (e) the assignment of relative risks to the contracting parties through clear and unambiguous contract documentation.

-42. Performance management
+Performance management